The first issues of both our College & Pro Football Newsletter and Trends

 that in games on which we have a selection any line movement is generally against

-us so getting our selections earlier in the week is a definite benefit to our Full
+in the week is a definite benefit to our Full Season Premium Service subscribers.

-In fact, the ONLY DIFFERENCE between
+In fact, the ONLY DIFFERENCE between being a FULL SEASON subscriber as opposed

-Full Season Subscribers are able to access weekend selections before the final set
+to a MONTHLY/WEEKLY subscriber is that Full Season Subscribers are able to access

-of selections is emailed to ALL subscribers on Friday afternoons.
+weekend selections before the final set of selections is emailed to ALL subscribers

 In general, PREMIUM SELECTIONS on games being played on other than Saturday through